Benharper1984/kelly-ftw-site/README.md

 ## What This Site Includes

 - **Welcome Section**: Motivational intro with dark humor and earthen vibes
-- **Interactive Mind Maps**: D3.js visualizations showing coding possibilities and tech stacks
+- **Interactive Mind Map**: Markmap-powered visualization showing the complete coding universe
-- **Permaculture Coding**: Sustainable agriculture tech solutions and regenerative practices
 - **Step-by-Step Setup Guide**: Get from zero to building websites in minutes
 - **Website Anatomy Guide**: Learn what all the parts of a website are called
 - **AI Prompting Tools**: Survey-based prompt generator for your projects